preloader

 }

-script is also able to handled TLS connections to your MQTT broker.
-It was omitted here for sake of simplicity but you can also use commands like:node consumer.js mqtts://artemis-my-acceptor-0-svc-rte-microcks.apps.example.com:443 StreetlightsAPI_1.0.0_smartylighting-streetlights-event-lighting-measured admin mypassword broker.crt
+Note: this simple consumer.js script is also able to handle TLS connections to your MQTT broker.
+It was omitted here for sake of simplicity but you can also use commands like: node consumer.js mqtts://artemis-my-acceptor-0-svc-rte-microcks.apps.example.com:443 StreetlightsAPI_1.0.0_smartylighting-streetlights-event-lighting-measured admin mypassword broker.crt

 4. Run AsyncAPI tests